dojot/iotagent-http/example/README.md

 # Example

-This example is intended to start an environment for testing message publishing to dojot using iotagent-http using HTTPS
+This example shows how to run an environment for testing message publishing to dojot through iotagent-http with HTTPS.

 To run this example, type: